camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

   </tbody>
 </table>

+# User Operation Log Permissions

+The authorization for user operation log entries has been adjusted.

+Entries that are not related to process definition keys (e.g. case instances, batches, standalone tasks and standalone jobs) can not be read and deleted without proper authorization.

+Therefore, permissions `READ` and `DELETE` can be granted on the new resource `UserOperationLogCategory` with resource id set to a specific operation log category or "`*`".

+In order to read (or delete) entries that are related to process definitions, a user either needs

+* permission `READ` (or `DELETE`) on resource `UserOperationLogCategory` with the resource id set to the respective category of the entry or "`*`"
+* permission `READ_HISTORY` (or `DELETE_HISTORY`) on resource `ProcessDefinition` with the resource id set to the respective process definition key of the entry or "`*`".

+In order to read (or delete) entries that are not related to process definitions, a user needs

+* permission `READ` (or `DELETE`) on resource `UserOperationLogCategory` with the resource id set to the respective category of the entry or "`*`"

+An overview of the operation logs and their categories can be found at [User Operation Log]({{< ref "/user-guide/process-engine/history.md#glossary-of-operations-logged-in-the-user-operation-log" >}}).
+Authorization management is detailed in [Authorization Service]({{< ref "/user-guide/process-engine/authorization-service.md" >}}).

 # Custom WritableIdentityProvider

 Custom implementations of the `WritableIdentityProvider` interface need to be adjusted to return the new type `IdentityOperationResult` for all CUD (Create, Update, Delete) operations.